-Yes, most people are fine to install their own under sink system.
-Your system should come with a detailed instruction manual and all the parts you’ll need for simplified installation.
+Yes, most people can install their own under sink water filter.
+Your system should come with a detailed instruction manual and all the parts you’ll need for installation.

-You can find additional installation support on the internet, where there are plenty of step-by-step videos for general under-sink filter installation that you’ll be able to use in the fiddlier aspects of the job.
+You can find additional installation support online for installing water filter systems.
+There are plenty of step-by-step videos for under-sink filter installation that you’ll be able to use when you come to the fiddlier aspects of the job.

 How do I know what’s in my water?